-The diagram above match the tow vehicles plug.
+The diagram on this page matchs the tow vehicle plug on an Airstream trailer.
 The 7-way wire is spliced to the main harness on the interior front wall of the trailer.
-The connection is accessed behind the front sofa in the front of the trailer or by removing front cabinet drawers on slide out models.
+The connection is accessed behind the furniture in the front of the trailer.
 One of these wires is not spliced onto a wire of the same color.
 It is the back up wire that is yellow in the cable and black in the harness.